jhajek/Linux-text-book-part-1/files/Labs/Chapter-03/lab-chapter-03.md

 ![*Sample Deliverable*](images/Chapter-03/lab-example/virtualbox-ubuntu.png "Sample Deliverable")

-For those using x86_64 Intel Windows and Macs
+For those using x86_64 Intel Windows and Macs install the following ISOs, install `neofetch` and take a screenshot of the results.

 * Debian Based
   * Ubuntu 22.04 Desktop edition